Phileosopher/commonplace/groups-large.md

 2. Each person is capable of [*heavily* specializing](jobs-specialization.md) in things they want and giving others what *they* specialize in.
 3. Everyone amasses more [shared knowledge](technology.md), meaning cutting down on [work](results.md).

+APPLICATION: Since [fear](mind-feelings-fear.md) binds people together, and fear is rarely subtle, most massive groups tend to operate as diametric opponents of one another (e.g., [conservative/liberal](politics-conservativeliberal.md), [Christian/secular](religion.md), [Star Wars/Star Trek](stories.md))

 In larger groups, we tend to associate with a few people in that group and maintain many acquaintances.
 Some people, like leaders, have many more connections, but there are too many people in a large group to stay in touch with all of them.

 ## Image

 Large groups feel like a massive, monolithic entity, but they're made of the combined [souls](humanity.md) in that group, vaguely oriented toward the leaders' [communicated](people-conversation.md) [purpose](purpose.md).
 Unlike [smaller groups](groups-small.md), though, that purpose can be *very* far-removed from the leaders' guidance.

+APPLICATION: An executive needs *many* specific background elements that allow them to [perform](results.md) and [relate](power-influence.md):

+- Change many job functions across many jobs, but stay in one industry.
+- Have either over a decade of relevant management experience or an MBA from a [pedigreed university](education.md).
+- Live in a large metropolitan melting pot (e.g., New York City, Mumbai, Singapore).
+- Avoid living in culturally homogenous metro areas (e.g., Houston, Washington DC, Madrid).
+- Gain a slight advantage by being [male](gender.md).

+APPLICATION: Each person has unique [feelings](mind-feelings.md) and [opinions](understanding.md), so a group's purpose doesn't necessarily resonate with each person.
+However, each group promotes a set of [values](values.md), and every member has at least some association with at least some of those values.

 As groups become progressively larger, top-ranking people will become dramatically more [powerful](power.md) than low-ranking ones to create a [class divide](classes.md).
 To prevent too much [in-fighting](people-conflicts-war.md), the people at the top will naturally convey an [image](image.md) that dilutes how much power they legitimately have: